We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 When the Mirror is turned off, it looks like a simple full-length mirror.

-When it’s turned on, the LCD screen streams fitness classes and displays your reflection so you can check your form.
+When it’s turned on, the LCD screen streams fitness classes with an instructor on screen and displays your reflection so you can check your form.

 During each class, an instructor appears on the screen to demonstrate and explain every exercise.